 In a recent client conversation, a CEO said to me, “He’s really (really) smart, but it’s just hard to hold him accountable.
 On top of that, he isn’t approachable because he gets really defensive and reminds us all that he knows what he’s doing.”
 But in reality, the rest of the executive team doesn’t really know what this executive-level leader is doing.
-His goals are vague, his metrics aren’t really solid measures of success, and he statuses everything “Green” in preparation for their weekly executive team meeting.
-And, no one wants to challenge him.
+His goals are vague, his metrics aren’t really solid measures of success, and he statuses everything “Green” in preparation for their weekly meeting.

 The Negative ROI on Lack of Accountability

 Instead of letting situations like this paralyze you, perhaps understanding what you’re actually doing to your company by letting it go is a better way for you to think about this.
 After all, leadership is a strategic endeavor.
 To that end, then, what might be the business implications of just letting it go, thereby feeding the lack of accountability?

 - Wasted Time: Your Overall Strategic Intent is Sabotaged.
 Without specific accountabilities, how are your people helping to move your company forward?
 Allowing people to simply say, “I don’t need to do this or that,” or "I know what I’m doing and it’ll be fine!”, you’re allowing people to step away from what was strategically decided was most important to accomplish.
 Without focus, you get chaos and a ton of frustration.
 The ultimate result: You lose a percentage of productivity — and the minute you take a negative hit on productivity, you’ve lost money.
 (You might be making good money, but you could be making even more money…) In business, time is money.
 Is the constant state of confusion and frustration helping you become a great company?
 Allowing your team members (especially your leadership team members) to go rogue and do whatever they want to do in whatever way they want to do it will not enhance higher levels of performance.